 Normally, employees are not required to pay fees when they take up a job.
 Ask for the reasons if you are required to pay fees.
-Moreover, you should not readily produce personal particulars such as your identity card, bank cards and cheques.
+In case any company staff or foremen solicit referral fees from you in exchange for a job offer, you should boldly refuse and report to the ICAC immediately.
+Offering or accepting a bribe are both offences in law.
+Anyone who pays bribes to get a job will be liable for offences under the Prevention of Bribery Ordinance.
+On the other hand, you should not readily produce personal particulars such as your identity card, bank cards as well as cheques.